 North Carolina has plenty of business development resources for women, including:

 - The Women’s Business Center of North Carolina — this center offers “tools and support to establish businesses, stabilize their companies, generate sustainable profits, strategize for future growth and contribute to the growth and economic development of the community.”

 - Center for Economic Empowerment and Development — CEED has a history of helping women and families through specialized programs, and their mission is to “promote growth, productiveness and well being through peer counseling, education, information, and advocacy programs.”

 - N.C.
 Department of Administration’s Office of Historically Underutilized Businesses — HUB advocates for “minority, women and disabled-owned businesses in their efforts to conduct business with the State.”

-With over 75 locations across the state offering small business loans to women, First Bank is proud to help women with their business needs.
+With more than 100 locations across the Carolinas offering small business loans to women, First Bank is proud to help women with their business needs.

 Loans subject to credit approval.

 NC Department of Administration: http://www.blnc.gov/LinkClick.aspx?link=http%3a%2f%2fwww.doa.nc.gov%2fhub%2f&tabid=581&mid=1261